 Your cruise or tour is canceled – travel suppliers – including cruises, tours, rentals, and on-shore adventure providers – can have financial problems you don’t know about ahead of time.
 If they cease operations, how will you recover the money you paid them?

 Your wallet or passport is stolen – relaxed travelers can be robbed on board or while exploring the next port of call.
 The cruise line and its staff are not responsible for lost or stolen items, and once on land, travelers are at the mercy of the local authorities.
 Who can you contact for help replacing your passport and guarding your identity?

 You need help or advice – anytime you are traveling in a new place, you could be in a situation where you need travel advice or emergency assistance.
 You may even need help communicating in a foreign language.
 If you need travel advice, legal advice, or foreign language assistance, who can you call?

-What coverage do you need in your cruise travel insurance?
+What coverage do you need?

 ‘Cancel for any reason’ coverage provides reimbursement for your pre-paid travel expenses if you have to cancel your trip prior to departure – no matter what.
 (Review the details of ‘cancel for any reason’ coverage.)

 Missed connection coverage helps travelers who encounter severe weather, unplanned labor strikes, and even overbooking errors get their trips back on track.
 (Review the details of missed connection coverage.)